ninetailsrabbit/match3-board/README.md

 This is the `click_mode` to manipulate pieces in the board with the current swap mode. **They can be changed at runtime** and you have the next ones availables:

-- **Selection:** You click on the piece to select and another click in the target piece to swap
+- **Selection:** You click on the piece to select and another click in the target piece to swap.
-- **Drag:** You hold the mouse and drag the piece with the mouse into the target piece to swap.
+- **Drag:** You hold the mouse and drag the piece into the target piece to swap.
 When the `swap_mode` is `ConnectLine` the piece is not dragged but instead you need to hold the mouse to keep connecting lines.

+### Customizable Input actions

+When you're using the `click_mode` **Selection** and the `swap_mode` **ConnectLine**, there is two input actions you can define to `consume` or `cancel` the line connector matches.

+⚠️ If this action does not exists, by default the `consume` is triggered with `MOUSE_BUTTON_LEFT` and the `cancel` with `MOUSE_BUTTON_RIGHT` ⚠️

+---

+### Fill modes

+This option defines the behaviour when the board is filling the empty gaps after consuming previous sequences of pieces.

+You have available the following ones:

+- **Fall down:** The pieces fall down into the deepest empty column cell as they are drawn into the board
+- **Side**: Same behaviour as **Fall down** but if there is no empty space in the column and there is an empty space in the adjacent diagonal, the piece will move there.
+- **In place:** The pieces spawn in the same cell without gravity effects

 # Add spawn pieces to the board